-You can sign up for the open lab you would like to attend and the system will send you a reminder 24 hours before the lab.
+You can sign up for the make-up lab you would like to attend and the system will send you a reminder 24 hours before the lab.

-- Select the OPEN LAB tab and use the calendar to find the date of the lab you would like to sign up for.
+- Select the MAKE-UP LAB tab and use the calendar to find the date of the lab you would like to sign up for.

 - Click on it and hit the “enroll” button.
 Select the student you would like to enroll and hit “finish” button.